jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 This repository is open-source code, licensed under the MIT License.
 See [LICENSE.txt](https://github.com/jaredlandau/Vesuvius-Grandprize-Winner-Plus/blob/main/LICENSE.txt) for details.

-## Acknowledgments
+## Acknowledgements

 Huge thanks to Youssef Nader, Luke Farritor, and Julian Schillinger for their fantastic Grand Prize submission, which this repository is directly built on.

-And of course, a massive thanks to the organisers of the Vesuvius Challenge for their fantastic competition and invaluable dataset.
+And of course, a massive thanks to the organisers of the Vesuvius Challenge for the recognition in the form of a prize, as well as their fantastic competition and invaluable dataset.
 I'd highly encourage people to join the community over at the [Discord](https://discord.gg/V4fJhvtaQn), it's a great place to start learning and contributing!